This one pot butter bean pasta is delicious, comforting, flavourful and makes a fantastic quick and easy dinner.

 If you have followed me on Instagram lately then you would’ve seen this dish on my stories multiple times of the last week or two.
 This meal has very quickly become one of my favourite easy and cheap dinners.
 Not only is it delicious but also requires very little clean up.
-Which is fantastic for everybody, especially those of us who don’t have a dishwasher…
+Which is great for everybody.

 Oh and it makes exceptional leftovers!
 If you know me at all you’d know that we are pasta re-frying obsessed in this household 😂

-I hope you enjoy this recipe as much as I do.
+I hope you enjoy making and eating this one pot butter bean pasta as much as I do.
 Please let me know what you think in the comments below or share your creations on Instagram @nothangryanymore.

 One Pot Butter Bean Pasta